apache/cassandra-dtest/README.md

 Usage
 -----

-The tests are executed by the pytest framework.
-For convenience, a wrapper ``run_dtests.py`` is included with the intent to make starting execution of the dtests with sane defaults as easy as possible.
-Most users will most likely find that invoking the tests directly using ``pytest`` ultimately works the best and provides the most flexibility.

-Pytest has a great [Usage and Invocations](https://docs.pytest.org/en/latest/usage.html) document which is a great place to start for basic invocation options when using pytest.
+The tests are executed by the pytest framework which includes a helpful [Usage and Invocations](https://docs.pytest.org/en/latest/usage.html) document which is a great place to start for basic invocation options when using pytest.

 At minimum,